 Being a member of the Universalist denomination and being proud of the position it has taken in the State of Vermont, upon the slavery question, I herewith send you a resolution which was passed at our last Convention in this State.
-It is positive and pointed and I trust it expresses the sentiments of many rather than to return.
-The wants of the entire gang State of Vermont, upon the slavery question, I herepointed, and I trust it expresses the sentiments of many Universalists throughout the country.
+It is positive and pointed, and I trust it expresses the sentiments of many Universalists throughout the country.
 Yours, for freedom, F. S. BLISS.